Join the

 The uniform shirt is provided.
 All other uniform requirements are to be provided by the volunteer.
 Restrictions are in place due to workplace hazards and the safety and health of responders and patients.

-Footwear: Solid color black, close-toed shoes or boots.
+Footwear: Solid color black, close-toed boots.
 Cloth, canvas, or similar absorbent textiles are prohibited.
 Sneakers and footwear with white or colored midsoles are also prohibited.

 Tools: Stethoscope, watch with “seconds” hand or display (smart watch acceptable), and a pen.